-Bake this stuffed manicotti in your camp Dutch oven using your camp stove, Dutch oven dome and heat diffuser plate.
-Then, serve it at your campsite with a side salad and garlic bread for an amazing Italian feast on your next trip!
+Bake this stuffed manicotti in your camp Dutch oven using your camp stove, dome and heat diffuser plate.
+Then, serve it at your campsite with a side salad and garlic bread for an amazing Italian feast on your next camping trip!

 Salads are probably not the first things that come to mind when you are dreaming up camping stove meals.
 But, this bright, fresh summer salad features grilled shrimp.
-You can cook them over a grill or campfire, but, it is easiest to grill them using a propane stove and a grill pan.
+You can cook them over a charcoal or propane grill, campfire, or, it is easiest to grill them using a propane stove and a grill pan.

 Use a grill pan to put a nice char on the shrimp that cook in only 6 minutes!
 Then, top the tacos with a creamy jalapeno lime sauce.